-Where & How to Get the Right Reviews for Your Business
+Where & How To Get The Right Reviews For Your Business

 But where should you get started if you want to take control and make the most of the consumer’s voice?

-Let’s talk about the top review platforms, and the best way to leverage them.
+Let’s talk about the top review platforms and the best way to leverage them.

-1. Google My Business
+1. Google Business Profile

-Google My Business (GMB), the most recent incarnation of what was previously called Google Places and Google Local, is the starting point for any online review marketing strategy.
+Google Business Profile, previously known as Google My Business (GMB), is the starting point for any online review marketing strategy.

-Ratings here determine your star rating in Google Maps results, as well as in the Google Local Pack, the list of Map results that show up when users perform a local search.

-Reviews are the most important factor in determining where local businesses show up in Google search results, and Google My Business is the source the company trusts the most for these reviews.
+Reviews submitted to your Google Business Profile determine your star rating that customers see in Google Search & Maps results.

+The total number of customer reviews, and overall star rating, is a key factor in ranking your Google Business Profile in the local pack within search results.

-And if you think this doesn’t affect you because your business is online instead of local, you’re wrong.
+You’re wrong if you think this doesn’t affect you because your business is online instead of local.

+Greater visibility in the local pack can lead to an increase in website traffic.

 In one study that involved 30,000 sites, investing in reviews increased organic traffic from 5,500 to 8,000 in nine months.